 - In the Version list box select Specific Version.
 Refer to the image below.

 - In the Specific Version box on the installer window, enter the version number you want to roll back to.
-Using the new installer, the earliest you can roll back to is 1408 with this new installer.
+Version numbers are integers only.
+They are going to be in the range 1408 and up.
+Using the installer, the earliest you can roll back to is 1408.

 For versions prior to this, refer to the Previous Versions of Sierra Chart page.
 Find the version that you want to download.
 Install it into the very same folder that the newer version is located in.